Year 1 Student Tutorial Handbook

 Small group tutorials will take place with other students from your degree programme and your Academic Tutor.
-Please note that times for your small group tutorials will be arranged by your Academic Tutor.
-Tutorials should appear on your ‘myManchester’ timetable but there may be some exceptions to this so please consult with your Tutor if you are in any doubt about scheduling of small group tutorials.
+Please note that times for your small group tutorials will be arranged by your Academic Tutor and will NOT appear on your ‘myManchester’ timetable.
+Please check with your Tutor if you are in any doubt about scheduling of small group tutorials.

 Plenary sessions will be delivered by specialists to larger groups of students from multiple degree programmes.
 This format ensures consistent delivery of information to students, and the plenary sessions cover topics that are relevant to all SBS students.
-Attendance is compulsory and you should check the dates for plenary sessions on the tutorial Blackboard site (BIOL10000), where there will also be instructions on when and how to attend.
+Attendance is compulsory, apart from the optional MCQ Q&A session.
+Plenary sessions will show on your ‘myManchester’ timetable, but there are usually two sessions for each title, and you will be expected to attend a specific one of these.
+You must check the dates for plenary sessions on the tutorial Blackboard site (BIOL10000), where there will also be instructions on when and how to attend.
 Some plenary sessions have associated pre-session work, which should be completed in advance of your timetabled session.
 Table 1 lists the Year 1 plenaries.

 |Pre-session work||Who must attend/complete|

 |How to Write a Scientific Essay||5 (attendance deadline)||This is an online plenary.
 Attendance quiz deadline Thursday 27/10/22; 16:00.||All Year 1 students|